camillac/NaviGoat/README.md

 ##### By Camilla Cheng, Designed for the Capital One SES

 ## Are you looking for new places to go?
 Follow the goat!
 NaviGoat is a website for all your navigation needs.
-Look for places near you, or even somewhere else!
+Look for places near you, your friend's house, or anywhere else!

 Compare prices of each location!
 Search by ratings, distance, and even the number of reviews!